Add to My Library

 In summary I would say that God has made it clear (in texts like Jeremiah 18) that He will relent concerning promised judgment when true repentance results from the prophecy of impending judgment.
 Both Moses (Exodus 32) and Jonah (Jonah 4) understood that God is unchanging.
 Jonah knew that God would relent, because God doesn’t change (His merciful and compassionate nature).
 He keeps His covenant promises.
 Jonah was angry with God because He acted consistently (by relenting when Nineveh repented).
 Moses pled with God, based upon His covenant promises and His unchanging nature.

-Related Topic: Theology Proper (God)
+Related Topics: Theology Proper (God)